 The guiding resources we use with our students are:

-– Rivstart series (A1+A2, B1+B2, B2+C1) – This series is great for going through the levels, but all the instructions are in Swedish, so you will need a teacher to take you through it (at least in the beginning).
+– Rivstart series (A1+A2, B1+B2, B2+C1) – This series is great for going through the levels, but all the instructions are in Swedish, so you will need a teacher to take you through it (at least for A1+A2).
 If you buy them, remember that you need to get both the text book and the exercise book for each level.

 – Teach Yourself Complete Swedish – We also use this book in some of our lessons.
 As it is a self study book and all the grammar explanations are in English, this is a great book if you want to learn Swedish on your own.
-It is also a good complement to Rivstart (because of the English grammar explanations).
+It is also a good complement and reference to Rivstart and other Swedish course books (because of the English grammar explanations).
+Also available as an e-book.
+Click here to read reviews and find out where to buy the book.

 2. Swedish Practice Resources